 Collaborative Performance works: Judith Sanchez Ruiz work is drawn to the exploration of the body’s raw and visceral movement.
-She pursues a choreography that deals with the radical transformation of qualities and textures in relation with body architectures and geometrical shapes.
-She has been for a few years fascinate by the exploration of Half Body, specially in context that offer compositional develop or encounters with Visuals artist work in alternatives places.
-She studies the architecture and surrounding space in advance and generates ideas, which are then brought to dancers who will be in the piece.
-The ability to make imagination fly through a redefinition of landscapes makes these performance works a living sculpture.
-Combining architecture, movement composition and edgy emotion, spaces come to life as structures are re-envisioned and re-assembled into vertiginous life forms: vibrant, refined worlds emerge.
-This offer an incredible opportunity to create a work exclusively from the collaboratives influence of all involve and the richness of the Invisible Dog as Art Center.
+She pursues a choreography that deals with the radical transformation of qualities and textures in relation to body architectures and geometrical shapes.
+She has been for a few years fascinated by the exploration of Half Body, especially in a context that offers compositional develop or encounters with Visuals artist work in alternatives places.
+She studies architecture and surrounding space in advance and generates ideas, which are then brought to dancers who will be in the piece.
+The ability to make imagination fly through a redefinition of landscapes makes this performance works a living sculpture.
+Combining architecture, movement composition, and edgy emotion, spaces come to life as structures are re-envisioned and re-assembled into vertiginous life forms: vibrant, refined worlds emerge.

 Similar productions by Judith Sanchez Ruiz have been created and performed at The Whitney Museum (DVD available); The Walker Art Center; and The Museum of Modern Art